hypercurious/random-painter/README.md

 # random-painting
-Python script drawing at MS Paint using pyautogui
+Python script drawing at MS Paint using PyAutoGUI